tihipple/MachineLearningProjects/README.md

 # Saving and Reusing the Model
 The trained model was saved as a .pkl file using joblib.
 This allows the model to be reused later without needing to retrain it every time the program runs.

+## Phase 4
+# Adding New Data to the Dataset
+For the final phase of my project, I created a process that allows new workout and recovery data to be added to the existing dataset.
+The goal was to simulate how a real-world machine learning system would be able to grow over time when new information is added.
+The program loads the existing gym injury dataset and then adds a new user record that contains workout, recovery, and health-related information.
+# Preventing Duplicate Records
+After I added the new record, I used drop_duplicates() to make sure duplicate rows weren’t added to the dataset.
+This helps keep the data cleaner and prevents the model from repeatedly training on the exact same information.
+This also allows the program to run multiple times without disrupting the current dataset.
+# New Record and Prediction
+The new record that was added included:
+Age
+Workout frequency
+Workout duration
+Intensity level
+Sleep hours
+Recovery days
+Warm-up completion
+Previous injuries
+Pain level after workouts
+Hydration level
+Gender
+Workout type
+I kept the same user example from the last phase:
+Age: 18
+Workout frequency: 2 days per week
+Workout duration: 60 minutes
+Intensity level: High
+Sleep hours: 6
+Recovery days: 4
+Warm-up completion: No
+Previous injuries: Yes
+Pain level after workouts: 4/10
+Hydration level: Medium
+Gender: Female
+Workout type: Strength training
+The model predicted that this user had a high injury risk.
+This prediction was then added to the new record for future validation and retraining purposes.
+# Retraining the Model
+After I integrated the new data, I retrained the machine learning model using the updated dataset.
+I used Logistic Regression again because it was the best-performing model as I learned from the previous phases.
+The updated dataset was cleaned, encoded, split into training and testing groups, and then processed through the model again.
+This phase simulated how machine learning systems are continuously retrained as more data becomes available over time.
+# Saving the Updated Files
+After retraining the model the updated dataset was saved as a new CSV file and the updated training model was saved as a new .pkl file to allow the final trained model to continue being reused, just like previous phases.
+(There’s a recurring theme here.)
+# Updated Visualizations
+For this final phase, I also regenerated visualizations using the updated dataset and retrained the model.
+These included the final confusion matrix and an updated injury risk distribution chart.
+These helped confirm that the model was still performing effectively after adding the new data.
+# Issues I Observed
+One issue I encountered during this phase involved missing values in the Injury_Risk label column.
+Initially, the new record didn’t contain an Injury_Risk value, which caused the train/test split process to fail because the label contained a null value.
+To fix this issue, I added the predicted injury risk value to the new record before retraining the model.
+Since the model predicted the new user as High risk, I added High as the injury risk label for the new record.